The Ultimate Bucket List Italy Road Trip

 Where to Stay in Rome

-Mid-Range: Mario De’ Fiori 37 is a boutique hotel offering a blend of luxury, style, and intimate comfort.
-Just a few steps minutes walk from the Spanish Steps, the converted townhouse is welcoming and beautifully decorated.
+Mid-Range: Mario De’ Fiori 37 is a boutique hotel offering a blend of luxury, style, and comfort just a few steps minutes walk from the Spanish Steps.
 We stayed here and loved its style.
 We parked at Tuscalona Parking on the outskirts and caught no 80 bus from the nearby stop to the Barberini stop a 10 minute walk from the hotel.

 Couple stading at the foot of the Spanish Steps in Rome